-Author has written 4 stories for Marvel, Spider-Man, Wizard of Oz, and Misc.
-Games.
+Author has written 9 stories for Marvel, Spider-Man, Wizard of Oz, Misc.
+Games, and Dungeons and Dragons.

 What, you really want to know about me?